 Endurance Gold Corporation (the "Company") was incorporated under the Canada Business Corporations Act on December 16, 2003 and continued into British Columbia on August 16, 2004.
-The head office and principal address of the Company was at Suite 520, 800 West Pender Street, Vancouver, British Columbia, V6C 2V6.
-The Company's registered address and records office is Suite 2500, 666 Burrard Street, Vancouver, British Columbia, V6C 2X8.
-Subsequent to December 31, 2021, the Company moved its head office to Suite 1900, 1055 West Hastings Street, Vancouver, British Columbia, V6E 2E9.
+The head office and principal address of the Company is at Suite 1900, 1055 West Hastings Street, Vancouver, British Columbia, V6E 2E9.
+The Company's registered address and records office is Suite 1600, 925 West Georgia Street, Vancouver, British Columbia, V6C 3L2.